- Types of Eczema

 Sometimes seborrheic dermatitis appears on the infant’s face, especially around the eyes and nose area.
 It can also appear in the diaper area and in the folds of babies’ skin.

-Seborrheic dermatitis typically goes away at ages 6 to 12 months.
+Seborrheic dermatitis in infants typically goes away at ages 6 to 12 months.
+Dandruff usually persists into adulthood.

 In infants and children, seborrheic dermatitis can appear on the scalp or body as: